Five young men have been arrested for the homophobic attack and robbery inflicted on two women when they refused to kiss on a London bus.

 Four males aged between 15 and 18 were arrested on suspicion of robbery and grievous bodily harm on Friday, and a fifth boy, who is 16 years old, was arrested on Saturday morning.
 All five suspects have since been released on bail.
 The Metropolitan Police are not looking for anyone else in connection with the attack but continue to ask witnesses to come forward with any information concerning the alleged assault and robbery.

-BBC Radio 4’s World At One interviewed the couple this week, where they expressed their anger about the incident, particularly because it “isn’t a novel situation.”, “I know that there is a lot of violence, horrible violence, all the time.
-That’s the thing that made me tell the story” Geymonat said.
-She added that she had previously experienced “a lot of verbal violence”, but she had never been subject to a physical attack because of her sexuality.
-The couple encouraged others within the LGBTQI community to continue to stand up for themselves and those around them.
+BBC Radio 4’s World At One interviewed the couple this week, where they expressed their anger about the incident, particularly because it “isn’t a novel situation.”
+“I know that there is a lot of violence, horrible violence, all the time.
+That’s the thing that made me tell the story,” Geymonat said.
+She added that she had previously experienced “a lot of verbal violence,” but she had never been subject to a physical attack because of her sexuality.
+The couple encouraged others within the LGBTQIA community to continue to stand up for themselves and those around them.
 “I am not scared about being visibly queer.
-If anything, you should do it more” Chris said.
+If anything, you should do it more,” Chris said.

 Geymonat’s Facebook post, which included an image of herself and Chris covered in blood following the attack, attracted extensive media and political attention.
-British Prime Minister Theresa May commented that “this was a sickening attack and my thoughts are with the couple affected.”, “Nobody should ever have to hide who they are or who they love, and we must work together to eradicate unacceptable violence towards the LGBT community.” she added.
+British Prime Minister Theresa May commented that “this was a sickening attack and my thoughts are with the couple affected,” adding that “Nobody should ever have to hide who they are or who they love, and we must work together to eradicate unacceptable violence towards the LGBT community.”
 Labour leader Jeremy Corbyn also expressed his support, stating “we must not, and will not, accept this homophobic and misogynist violence in our society.”

 The attack appears to be representative of a general trend in the London area.
 According to the Metropolitan Police’s crime dashboard, reported homophobic hate crimes across London have increased from 1,488 in 2014 to 2,308 in 2018.